RickvBork/railns.NetX/README.md

 ## Motivation

-This project is for the course Heuristieken, part of the Minor Programming, of the University of Amsterdam.
+This project is for the course Heuristieken, part of the Minor Programming of the University of Amsterdam.

 ## Getting started